Resource created by East Riding Museums, Heritage Learning and Normanby Hall Country Park.

 - How useful is George Copping’s letter to a historian, compared with the newspaper reports?
 Is one source of evidence more useful than the other?
 Which source do you think is the more reliable, and why?

-Using the film about minesweeping, George Robinson’s diary and George Copping’ letter to his mother as inspiration (see links below), write your own letter home from a First World War trawler.
+Using the film about minesweeping, George Robinson’s diary and George Copping’ letter to his mother as inspiration (see Resources), write your own letter home from a First World War trawler.
 Think about:

 - Who you are writing to